Open Flame Policy

 It is the policy of the University of Nevada, Reno to ensure safe and healthy learning, research, work, entertainment and student living environments for faculty, staff, students and visitors.
 In keeping with that policy, the University is committed to preventing the occurrence of fires and taking all reasonable steps to minimize the potential for fires in campus facilities.
 Due to their potential to create fire hazards, it is the policy of the University that open flame devices are not permitted on campus.
 Chemical, biological, engineering, or teaching labs where the open flame is part of the research/educational process, and kitchens with an exhaust hood and pre-engineered extinguishing system are exempt from this policy.

 This policy applies to all University activities involving open flames.
-All University faculty, staff, students, visitors, and employees of industry partners when working on University sponsored projects or at University facilities are included in the scope of this policy.
+All University faculty, staff, students, visitors, and employees of industry partners when working on University-sponsored projects or at University facilities are included in the scope of this policy.
 Fire prevention is the responsibility of all personnel.
 Maintenance and Facilities Services staff in compliance with the Hot Work Permit Program are exempt.

-Open flame devices shall be permitted to be used in the following situations, provided that precautions satisfactory to Environmental Health and Safety (EH&S) and the Nevada State Fire Marshall (through express written consent) are taken to prevent ignition of any combustible material or injury to occupants:
+Open flame devices shall be permitted to be used in the following situations, provided that precautions satisfactory to Environmental Health and Safety (EH&S) and the Nevada State Fire Marshal (through express written consent) are taken to prevent ignition of any combustible material or injury to occupants:

 - For ceremonial or religious purposes